Kracken256/quix/docs/docs/lexical-structure.md

 Lexical Structure
 ---

-This table contains the types of tokens that are used in J:
+This table contains the types of tokens that are used in QUIX:

 | Token | Type | Description |
 | ---- | ---- | ---- |